SOLDES

 Résumé

 An inventive new look at the entwined histories of Britain and Ireland's nations - and the people who have called them home.
-Brian Groom, author of the bestselling Northerners, reveals a colourful and often-contested story of the Celts, Romans, Anglo-Saxons, Vikings, Normans and others who have occupied these islands, along with their culture, languages and passions.
-Groom explores the role of religion and the British Empire, international diasporas and internal migration, gender relations and war in this entertaining narrative.
-With forays into popular culture, sport, music, language, literature and art, These Isles stretches from 800, 000-year-old footprints on a Norfolk beach to the changing fortunes of the early 21st century.
+Acclaimed author and journalist Brian Groom reveals the colourful and often-contested history of the Celts, Romans, Anglo-Saxons, Vikings, Normans and others who have occupied these islands, along with their culture, languages and passions.
+Packed with surprise and insight, These Isles explores the role of religion, the British Empire, international diasporas and internal migration, gender relations and war in a nuanced and entertaining narrative.
+With forays into popular culture, sport, music, language, literature and art, These Isles stretches from 800, 000-year-old footprints on a Norfolk beach to the changing fortunes of the early twenty-first century.

 It offers a uniquely rich and kaleidoscopic vision of the shared stories of people across Britain and Ireland - past and present.